-My other project focuses on Venice and is entitled “What Petrarch Saw.
-Art and Patronage in Fourteenth-Century Venice."
-This will culminate in a book-length study of artistic production in Venice during the fourteenth century but is currently yielding articles on topics as diverse as a radical reconstruction of the tomb of Enrico Scrovegni, and the shopping habits of Doge Giovanni Dolfin.
-This project combines existing scholarship and new evidence from the archives, in particular from the Procuratoria of San Marco, a state institution whose responsibility in artistic decision-making was central and unusual.
+At present, I am drafting articles on topics as diverse as a radical reconstruction of the tomb of Enrico Scrovegni, and the shopping habits of Doge Giovanni Dolfin.
+Ultimately there will be a book-length study of artistic production in Venice during the fourteenth century combining what we know with new evidence from the archives, in particular from the Procuratoria of San Marco, a state institution whose responsibility in artistic decision-making was central and unusual.
 As representatives of the state and testamentary executors for all citizens of Venice they engaged in virtually every architectural and artistic commission in the city and beyond, from public to private.
 Venice presents a rare example of a governmental, bureaucratic approach to patronage that is ripe for investigation.
 Numerous questions arise: how did the input of the procurators affect the production of art?
 How did it measure against the input of the individual patrons whose trusts the Procurators of San Marco administered?
 Was there ever an aesthetic imposed by the Venetian government?
 If so, could this be responsible for what is often termed conservative and “byzantinizing” aspects of painting in the city until the middle of the century?
 Was the decision to “import” foreign artists such as Guariento, a result of a shift within the Procuratoria itself?
 Might too much control of artistic commissions by the Procuratoria be what drove Andriolo de’ Santi and Paolo Veneziano to seek work beyond the Venetian territories?
 How did Venice’s artistic patronage differ from its neighbours?
 Was it Venice’s unusual business of art that was responsible for shaping it into the unique “other world” seen by Petrarch?

 My previous work has focused on the artistic patronage and iconography of mendicant orders in late medieval/early Renaissance Italy and I am often invited to return to these Orders.
 The Franciscans and Art Patronage in Late Medieval Italy (Cambridge University Press, 2004; paperback edition 2011) explored how the art of this Order’s churches and convents in the Veneto c.1250-c.1400 was conceived, reflected on the historiography of patronage studies, and tested whether there was a central Franciscan artistic policy or indeed a regional one.
 It constructed a multiform model of patronage, revealing fundamentally complex processes of production and also demonstrated how the sensitive use of archival documentation can extend our discipline.